Are you planning a weekend in Bristol?

 Gloucester Road is the largest stretch of independent businesses in Europe, and it’s a buzzing place with a great community atmosphere.

-Once you get here, you’ll probably want to spend some time looking in the vintage shops, taking in all of the street art, and maybe even stopping in one of the road’s quirky cafes.
+Once you get here, you’ll probably want to spend some time looking in the vintage shops, taking in the street art scene, and maybe even stopping in one of the road’s quirky cafes.

 Do A Black History Tour